nemeritz-ming/COMP6710_Lab_Exercises/src/comp1110/lab2/README.md

 	You should compete the following exercise.
 In these steps you will update your *personal* comp1110-labs repo with some changes.

-	1. Open your comp1110-labs repo in IntelliJ.
+	1. Open your comp1110-labs repo in IntelliJ (either in the VDI or in IntelliJ running natively on your computer).
 	2. If you have any uncommitted changes, commit them before starting the upstream pull (VCS -> Commit Changes...).
 	3. Select VCS -> Git -> Remotes...
 	4. Select the "+" button to add the comp1110 labs repo as a remote upstream repo